sunng87/rigui/README.md

 This library is created with inspiration from
 [this blog post about Kafka's timer improvement](http://www.confluent.io/blog/apache-kafka-purgatory-hierarchical-timing-wheels).
-And you can find more material about variable timer implementation from [this paper](http://blog.acolyer.org/2015/11/23/hashed-and-hierarchical-timing-wheels/).
+And you can find more material about various timer implementation from [this paper](http://blog.acolyer.org/2015/11/23/hashed-and-hierarchical-timing-wheels/).

 Generally speaking, the timing wheels implementation trades accuracy for throughout.
-It aggregates timer tasks into a few buckets and run these buckets with a small number of actual timers.
-So timing wheels is specifically optimized for scenarios with a large number of timer tasks also to be triggered in a narrow time window.
+It aggregates timer tasks into a few buckets and runs these buckets with a small number of actual timers.
+So timing wheels is specifically optimized for scenarios with a large number of timer tasks, also to be triggered in a narrow window.
+For instance, tracking request timeout in asynchronous environment, or ping/pong timeout for a large number of connections.

+For a single task, the hierarchical timing wheels might create multiple timers (depends on task delay, tick size and bucket count).
+So there is minor overhead when dealing with small number of tasks.

 The accuracy is controlled via `tick` parameter.
 Tasks to be triggered within `[ tick * n, tick * (n+1) )` will be put into the same bucket and be triggered at the same time theoretically.
 If you want better accuracy, you may set `tick` to a small value such as 1ms.
+But note that finer `tick` may lead to more actual timers and reduce the throughout.

 The second parameter `bucket-count` decides how many buckets will be on a single wheel.
 For this hierarchical wheels, it also decides the